collab-uniba/EMTk/README.md

 <a href="https://github.com/collab-uniba/Senti4SD/archive/master.zip">![Senti4SD](./img/button_sentisd.png)</a>

 ### Programming languages, 3rd party libs, and OS
-Collab EMTk is developed using a mix of Java, Python, R.Hence, it works on Linux, macOS, and Windows.
+Collab EMTk is developed using a mix of Java, Python, R .Hence, it works on Linux, macOS, and Windows.
 The following 3rd party libraries are also used:
 * NLTK
 * Stanford CoreNLP
 * Sentistrength